-Genetic counselors work in university medical centers, private and public hospitals, physicians’ offices, and diagnostic laboratories.
+Genetic counselors work in university medical centers, private and public hospitals, diagnostic laboratories, and physicians’ offices.
 They work with families, patients, and other medical professionals.
 Most genetic counselors work full time.

-Genetic counselors typically need at least a master’s degree in genetic counseling or genetics.
-Although most genetic counselors have a master’s degree, some earn a Ph.D.
+Genetic counselors typically need a master’s degree in genetic counseling or genetics, along with board certification.

-Employment of genetic counselors is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
-Genetic counselors should have better than average job prospects overall.
+Employment of genetic counselors is projected to grow 18 percent from 2021 to 2031, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of genetic counselors with similar occupations.